-It's a good way of broadening their horizons, says Dr. W. Todd Rainey about the program, which was founded in 1973, 25 years after Smith s death in 1948.
-Rainey, a professor of biology, and Dr. Susan Carpenter, an assistant professor of English, are co-advisers to the honor society.
-Each year, a maximum of 15 new C. Henry Smith Scholars are named by the university s Special Studies & Honors Committee.
-Juniors and seniors with grade point averages of at least 3.3 may be recommended by faculty and invited to apply for membership, a process that includes writing an essay.
+Each year, a maximum of 15 new C. Henry Smith Scholars are named by the university's Special Studies & Honors Committee.
+Juniors and seniors with grade point averages of at least 3.3 may be recommended by faculty and be invited to apply for membership.

-Last year's Smith Scholars traveled to the Hindu Temple of Toledo for Diwali, the Hindu festival of lights, and another past group visited the Islamic Center of Greater Toledo, in Perrysburg.
-The students have gone to museums and attended plays and concerts as well, based in part on a survey of their interests taken early each fall.
-They've seen the Dayton Contemporary Dance Company, and this year's group went to Ohio Northern University for a performance of Hamlet last fall.
-Possible destinations this spring include the Dayton Art Institute and the National Underground Railroad Freedom Center in Cincinnati.
-I think the program augments the intellectual experience here, Rainey adds.
+On a more entertaining note, the students have gone to museums and attended plays and concerts as well, based in part on a survey of their interests taken early each fall.
+They've seen the Dayton Contemporary Dance Company and visited the Dayton Art Institute and the National Underground Railroad Freedom Center in Cincinnati.